 An Alternative But Limited Option.

-There is an alternative but time-limited pathway for UK doctors who are just seeking a short term experience in Australia to add to their training in the UK.
+There is an alternative but time-limited pathway for UK doctors who are just seeking a short-term experience in Australia to add to their training in the UK.
 This is called the Short Term Training in a Medical Specialty Pathway.
-To do this you must be offered a training position first and you must have either completed
+To do this you must be offered a training position first and you must have either completed your training in the UK or be less than two years from completion.
+So this is a program mainly for early-career specialists or advanced trainees.

 Can you do your internship in Australia as a UK doctor?